JChafin87/BaseballStatFinder/README.md

 | BA   |  Total Batting Average recorded in this season. |
 | SLG   |  Total Slugging Percentage recorded this season. |

+#Credits

+Thank you to Sean Lahman for supplying the amazing data.
+The dataset used in this application is a subset of data that can be found by [visiting Sean Lahman's site](http://www.seanlahman.com/baseball-archive/statistics/).